 Making the right choices for your family and not worrying about keeping up with the Joneses.

-How does a person person start living more frugally?
+How do YOU start living more frugally?

 By making smarter choices with their money.
 Frugal living isn’t about being cheap and hoarding away your pennies.
 It’s about choosing the best option for your family.

-Frugal living is about choices.
+Frugal living is about choices

 - Looking for the brand that is on sale instead of your regular brand to save money.